Assassin's Creed (soundtrack): Reception

 Tim Grierson, writing for Screen International, summarized that Jed's music accompanied with the cinematography of Adam Arkapaw "give Assassin’s Creed a brooding grandeur".
 Anton Smit of Soundtrack World wrote "The movie and score sadly do not get high praise here.
 But not all is bad in the Assassin’s Creed world."
 Harry Windsor of The Hollywood Reporter wrote "composer Jed Kurzel capably steps into the blockbuster frame with a nicely hurtling score, traditional for the 15th century and electronic for this one until they begin to overlap, as the modern Assassins shake off their shackles for a franchise-bait ending that’s all too abrupt."
 Rob Leane of Den of Geek wrote "Jed Kurzel’s memorable score – chockfull of pulsing drums – heightens these thrilling scenes even further."

 David Ehrlich of IndieWire described the score as "haunting" and felt that it "sounds closer to Tim Hecker than it does Hans Zimmer".
-Elena Lazic of Little White Lies called it as an "astonishing" score that "lends a pulsating, often breathlessly exciting feel to proceedings.
+Elena Lazic of Little White Lies called it an "astonishing" score that "lends a pulsating, often breathlessly exciting feel to proceedings.
 The loud, percussive soundtrack elevates the material and hints at what could have been: an epic personal and historical journey through time and space with repercussions for the whole of humanity."
 Chris Bumbray of JoBlo.com described it as a "thundering" score.
 Rashid Irani of Hindustan Times wrote that "the wall-to-wall background score by the director’s younger brother, Jed Kurzel, is importunate."